maelfabien/Cassandra-GDELT-Queries/README.md

 - 5 Slaves nodes with apache-Spark-2.3.2 and apache-cassandra-3.11.2, including zookeeper installed on 2 of these nodes.
 - The last one is a node created for the resilience of the Master.
 We Installed zookeeper in it.

 The Slaves resilience is automatically handled by the master Spark.
 The Masters resilience is handled by Zookeper.
-For the Zookeeper, refer to the ReadMe of this file : https://github.com/maelfabien/gdelt/tree/master/Zookeeper
+For the Zookeeper, refer to the ReadMe of this folder : https://github.com/maelfabien/gdelt/tree/master/Zookeeper

 The cluster EMR is used to transfer data from S3 to our Cassandra nodes on EC2.
 The reason for this architecture is that our EC2 Spark instaces could not connect to S3 due to issues with package dependencies.
+For Cassandra, refer to the ReadMe of this folder : https://github.com/maelfabien/gdelt/tree/master/Cassandra

 We do not find any solution :
 [link](https://docs.hortonworks.com/HDPDocuments/HDCloudAWS/HDCloudAWS-1.8.0/bk_hdcloud-aws/content/s3-trouble/index.html)